Chinese Car Brands

 FAW Group Logo

-The history of the Chinese automobile industry began with First Automobile Works.
-It is a pioneer, which was followed by the rest of the automobile manufacturers.
+The history of the Chinese automobile industry began with First Automobile Works, a pioneer followed by the rest of the automobile manufacturers.
 The FAW plant was opened in 1953 with the support of the Soviet Union.
-Five years later, it produced the first passenger car in the PRC – the Hongqi limousine, and in late 1989, a sedan appeared under the same brand.
+Five years later, it produced the first passenger car in the PRC—the Hongqi limousine.
+In late 1989, a sedan appeared under the same brand.
 Subsequently, the company built several more plants, increasing production capacity.

 Now, the state corporation FAW Group is represented in 80 countries.
 It owns 27 subsidiary brands, under which a wide range of cars is produced.
 The first automobile plant had joint ventures with Mazda, Ford, Toyota, and other well-known firms.